 Water and land stewardship | Energy and climate change | Clean air

 Water and land stewardship (top)

 Agricultural nonpoint source pollution

-Runoff and subsurface drainage from cropland and livestock operations is the largest contributor to water quality impairments in Iowa lakes and rivers and will continue to be the top water program priority for the Council over the next year.
+Runoff and subsurface drainage from cropland and livestock operations are the largest contributors to water quality impairments in Iowa lakes and rivers.
+Efforts to reduce nonpoint source pollution will continue to be the top water program priority for the Council over the next year.

 - continue our advocacy for maintenance of funding in the Farm Bill for key conservation programs on working farmland (EQIP and CSP) and for continued funding of easement programs for wetlands and grasslands/trees (WRP and CRP).
 Even with expected budget cuts, the federal programs administered by USDA will remain the largest source of funding for farm conservation work in Iowa.

 - seek to improve the effectiveness of Conservation Compliance in the Farm Bill to assure a basic level of conservation on farms that receive taxpayer funded subsidies, including crop and revenue insurance.

 - work with DNR, IDALS and policy makers to improve the environmental performance of state and federal agricultural conservation programs through improved watershed planning and use of new technologies such as LIDAR coverage to better target the right practices in the right place in the landscape to get the maximum environmental benefit.